20 Causes of STDs

 The most common reason for the recurrence of chlamydia infection is the failure of the partners of infected persons to receive treatment.
 The originally infected person then becomes reinfected from the untreated partner.
 Other reasons are the failure to correctly follow one of the 7-day treatment regimens or the use of erythromycin for treatment, which has been shown to be somewhat less effective than azithromycin or doxycycline.
 Complicated chlamydial infections, epididymitis, and orchitis are generally treated with a standard single-dose therapy as used for Neisseria gonorrhoeae (described below) and 10 days of treatment for Chlamydia trachomatis with doxycycline.
 In this situation, a single dose therapy for chlamydia is not an option.

-What should a person do if exposed to someone with Chlamydia?
+What should you do if exposed to someone with Chlamydia?

 Persons who know that they have been exposed to someone with chlamydia should be evaluated for the symptoms of urethritis and tested for evidence of inflammation and infection.
 If infected, they should be treated appropriately.
 Many doctors recommend treating all individuals exposed to an infected person if the exposure was within the 60 days preceding the partner's diagnosis.
 All diagnoses of chlamydia need to be reported to the public health department.